Kailun2047/go-slowmo/README.md

 2. the compiled ELF is then analyzed and attached with probes using [eBPF](https://ebpf.io/)

-3. when the compiled ELF is executed, the attached probes are triggered at specific PC and help capture important runtime states and events
+3. the compiled ELF is executed in a container with 2 vCPUs (i.e. gomaxprocs=2).
+When the compiled ELF is executed, the attached probes are triggered at specific PC and help capture important runtime states and events

 4. the captured states and events are transmitted and consumed in stream manner